-Claiming your SSA benefits at the wrong time (either too early or too late) could have several consequences, and this may lead to you having too little retirement benefits at an age where you are no longer able to work, or it could cause you to leave earned benefits on the table.
+Claiming your SSA retirement benefits at the wrong time (either too early or too late) could have several consequences, and this may lead to you having too little retirement benefits at an age where you are no longer able to work, or it could cause you to leave unclaimed retirement benefits on the table.

-Sitting down with a wealth management professional could help you devise a strategic approach to claiming SSA benefits.
-Such an advisor may:
+Sitting down with a financial advisor and retirement planning professional could help you devise a strategic approach to claiming social security retirement benefits.
+Such a financial advisor may:

-- Go over your financials with you, explaining the implications of your earnings in terms of SSA benefits
+- Go over your retirement planning with you, explaining the implications of your earnings in terms of SSA benefits

 - Work to understand what goals you have for retirement and how your goals should affect when you claim SSA benefits

-Having the guidance of an advisor familiar with SSA benefits could be a great relief to you and your loved one.
+Having the guidance of a financial advisor familiar with SSA benefits in Scottsdale and Prescott could be a great relief to you and your loved one.

 Call Hosler Wealth Management, LLC, Today

 Retirement can be a source of uncertainty, but it does not have to be.
-Proper planning and a strategic approach could give you greater peace of mind and may help you maximize your SSA benefits.
+Proper retirement planning and a strategic approach could give you greater peace of mind and may help you maximize your social security benefits.